clarin-eric/linkchecker/README.md

 6. **url_context**: joins url-table n-n to the context table, so that each URL might appear in different contexts.
 Moreover the table contains the last time when the link was ingested and and a boolean flag which indicates if the join is still active.
 Only URLs which have at least one active join are considered to be checked!

 *crawler.flux* defines our topology.
 It defines all the spouts, bolts and streams.
-1. `com.digitalpebble.stormcrawler.sql.SQLSpout` reads from the urls table in the database and sends it to URLPartitionerBolt.
-It reads only when nextfetchdate is in the future and it orders the reads based on that column.
+1. `at.ac.oeaw.acdh.linkchecker.spout.RASASpout` uses the [resource availability status API](https://github.com/clarin-eric/resource-availability-status-api) to fill up a buffer with URLs to check.
-2. `com.digitalpebble.stormcrawler.bolt.URLPartitionerBolt` partitions the URLS to host, path, parameter etc.
+2. `com.digitalpebble.stormcrawler.bolt.URLPartitionerBolt` partitions the URLs by a configured criteria
-3. `FetcherBolt` fetches the urls.
+3. `at.ac.oeaw.acdh.linkchecker.bolt.MetricsFetcherBolt` fetches the urls.
 It sends redirects back to URLPartitionerBolt and sends the rest onwards down the stream to StatusUpdaterBolt.
 Modification of  `com.digitalpebble.stormcrawler.bolt.FetcherBolt`
-4. `StatusUpdaterBolt` persists the results in the status table in the database.
-It also persists nextfetchdate and host columns in the urls table.
-Modification of `com.digitalpebble.stormcrawler.sql.StatusUpdaterBolt`.
+4. `at.ac.oeaw.acdh.linkchecker.bolt.StatusUpdaterBolt` persists the results in the status table of the database via [resource availability status API](https://github.com/clarin-eric/resource-availability-status-api).

-Note: For now streams just forward the tuples between the bolts.
-Parallelism is currently set to 1, so streams are not fully used to their potential right now.